WJSoftware/wj-config/README.md

 property.

 Do include your list of environment names in the `envNames` property as they shape up the `environment` property object.

+**Important**:  The environment name you provide must be in the list of environment names or an error will be thrown.

 ###  Environment Object